 Best practice would involve cross-training or rotating duties between community members involved in CBT to provide needed services (to prevent staff shortages or disruptions due to illness).
+A workforce with flexible and multiple abilities also makes the CBT venture more resilient: If staff are no longer able to work due to illness or other responsibilities, other staff members are able step in with limited disruption to service delivery.

 It is crucial that the CBT operation hires enough staff to provide the services that have been marketed to visitors, but should not over-hire which can lead to staff members becoming disillusioned if there is not enough work (for example during low season) for everybody to be employed full-time.